MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/parameters/define-parameters-in-the-mdx-query-designer-for-analysis-services.md

 ---
-title: "Define Parameters in the MDX Query Designer for Analysis Services data source of a Power BI paginated report | Microsoft Docs"
+title: "Define Parameters in the DAX Query Designer for Analysis Services data source of a Power BI paginated report | Microsoft Docs"
-description: Learn how to define query parameters in the Multidimensional Expression (MDX) query designer for Analysis Services. ms.date: 03/14/2017 ms.service: powerbi ms.subservice: report-data
+description: Learn how to define query parameters in the DAX query designer for Analysis Services. ms.date: 01/23/2023 ms.service: powerbi ms.subservice: report-builder

 ms.topic: conceptual
-helpviewer_keywords:
-  - "parameters [Reporting Services], MDX"
-  - "Multidimensional Expressions [Reporting Services]"
-  - "Data Mining Prediction [Reporting Services]"
-  - "MDX [Reporting Services], defining parameters"
-  - "DMX [Reporting Services]"
-ms.assetid: 4ad1e5bc-f510-4752-b4f6-589e55317a90
 author: maggiesMSFT
 ms.author: maggies
 ---
-# Define Parameters in the MDX Query Designer for Analysis Services data source of a Power BI paginated report
+# Define Parameters in the DAX Query Designer for Analysis Services data source of a Power BI paginated report

 [!INCLUDE [applies-yes-paginated-yes-service-no-desktop](../../includes/applies-yes-paginated-yes-service-no-desktop.md)]

-  To parameterize an MDX query for an Analysis Services data source of a Power BI paginated report, you must add a query parameter to the query.
-In the MDX query designer, you can add a query parameter in both Design mode and Query mode by specifying a filter.
+  To parameterize an DAX query for an Analysis Services data source of a Power BI paginated report, you must add a query parameter to the query.
+In the DAX query designer, you can add a query parameter in both Design mode and Query mode by specifying a filter.
 After you define the query with a query parameter, Reporting Services automatically creates a report parameter and a dataset to provide the list of valid values.
 This enables a user to specify a value that is passed directly to the query.

-### To define a query parameter in MDX in Design mode
+### To define a query parameter in DAX in Design mode

 1. In the Report Data pane, right-click on a dataset created from a SQL Server Analysis Services data source type, and then click **Query**.
-The MDX query designer opens in Design mode.
+The DAX query designer opens in Design mode.

 2. Drag a dimension to the filter area and drop it on the first cell in the **Dimension** column.